jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 }
 ```

-In real world, you will often come across nullable attributes of complex entities.
-Then you can call `mapNull`
+In the real world, you will often come across nullable attributes of complex entities.
+Call `mapNull`
 directly on the `Store` you create to use with your form elements:

 ```kotlin